 At first, you may experience swelling, numbness, bruising, and a feeling of tightness or tension in the face and neck.
 Your face may look temporarily uneven or distorted, and your facial muscles may feel stiff.
 Most of these usually resolve within three to six weeks, and sensation typically returns to normal within a few months.
 In time, scars become less red, raised, lumpy, or itchy.

 Painkillers may be prescribed to help with post-operative discomfort or pain.
-In order to help ameliorate swelling and bruising, it will be necessary to keep your head elevated while you are asleep.
+To help ameliorate swelling and bruising, it will be necessary to keep your head elevated while you are asleep.
 Ice packs can also be used to reduce these issues.

 Many patients return to work by the third week.
 Camouflage cosmetics can be used to minimize the appearance of bruising.